ajzat34/slimp3-server/README.md

 # SliMP3-Server
 slimp3-server implements the SliMP3 Client Protocol in NodeJS.
-The package was designed to reflect the structure of the standard tcp socket server.
+Designed to reflect the structure of the standard tcp server.

 ![Picture of slimp3 device](/slimp3.jpg)

 This server only supprots the orinigal SliMP3 Client Protocol, meaning it only supports a limited number of devices.
 It has only been tested with the device pictured above.

 # Quick Start
-This section will show you how to install, and provide basic usage for slimp3-server

 ### Install:
 ```
 npm install slimp3-server